• There are no suggestions because the search field is empty.

 3. How well does the school communicate with you?

 This is a great question to ask if you’re nervous about your son being away at school.
-Maybe this this is the first time your son will be away from home for such an extended time.
-You’ll feel reassured if the other parents tell you that the school communicates effectively and continually shares how their sons are doing.
+Maybe this is the first time your son will be away from home for such an extended time.
+You’ll feel reassured if the other parents tell you that the school communicates effectively, as they are likely teaching your son to do, and continually shares how their sons are doing.

-4. What factors at the school have made the biggest impact on your son’s academic progress?
+4. What factors at the junior boarding school have made the biggest impact on your son’s academic progress?

 If the parents you talk to say their son thrived academically at a school, perhaps going on to a top-notch secondary school, find out what helped their son thrive.
 What allowed their son to achieve as much as he did?
 Was it the overall school culture?
 Was it academic support the school provided in a specific subject?
 Was it because the school specializes in educating boys?